deepanshs/mrsimulator/docs/introduction/getting_started.rst

 Saving the Simulation dataset
 -----------------------------
+``mrsimulator`` is designed to be part of a larger data workflow involving other software packages.
+For this larger context, ``mrsimulator`` uses the Core Scientific Dataset Model (CSDM) for importing and exporting your datasets.
+CSDM is a lightweight, portable, human-readable, and versatile standard for intra- and interdisciplinary exchange of scientific datasets.
+The model supports multi-dimensional datasets with a multi-component dependent variable discretely sampled at unique points in a multi-dimensional independent variable space.
+It can also hold correlated datasets assuming the different physical quantities (dependent variables) are sampled on the same orthogonal grid of independent variables.
+The CSDM can also serve as a re-usable building block in the development of more sophisticated portable scientific dataset file standards.

-``mrsimulator`` uses the Core Scientific Dataset Model (CSDM) as its object model for the output datasets.
-The CSDM object can be serialized as a JSON file using its ``save()`` method.
-The example below saves the simulation  as a csdf file after signal processing.
+``mrsimulator`` also uses CSDM as its object model for simulated and experimental datasets.
+Any CSDM object in ``mrsimulator`` can be serialized as a JavaScript Object Notation (JSON) file using its ``save()`` method.
+For example, the simulation after the signal processing step above is saved as a csdf file as shown below.

 .. plot::
     :context: close-figs